mylariprasad/OnlineBookShop/README.md

 3. Configure the database connection settings in the project's configuration files.
 4. Deploy the project on a Java servlet container like Apache Tomcat.
 5. Access the application through a web browser and start exploring the Online Bookstore Platform.

+  ## Acknowledgments
+We would like to express our gratitude to Ineuron for providing the opportunity to work on this project during the course.
+Special thanks to the instructors and mentors for their guidance and support throughout the development process.

+This project was made possible with the help of various technologies, frameworks, and resources, including:

+- Java EE (Enterprise Edition)
+- Servlets and JSP (JavaServer Pages)
+- MySQL Database
+- HTML/CSS
+- Git and GitHub
+- Apache Tomcat
+- IntelliJ IDEA (or your preferred IDE)
+We also acknowledge the contributions of the open-source community and the wealth of knowledge shared by developers worldwide.